 - A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit) - A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
-This device must be maintained, waterproofed, protected and dedicated for emergency communications only.
-The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone. - At least one Teacher/Monitor must have a minimum of a current (not more than three years prior to the day on which the holder is on duty) first aid certificate (standard or higher) issued by one of the following agencies: St. John Ambulance; Canadian Red Cross; Lifesaving Society; Canadian Ski Patrol; or an organization whose certificate is deemed equivalent by the medical officer of health in the local health unit. - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions).
+(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - At least one Teacher/Monitor must have one of the following current first aid certifications: - National Lifeguard (N.L.) certificate - St. John Ambulance's Emergency First Aid with CPR C + AED - o St. John Ambulance Wilderness First Aid - Canadian Red Cross Emergency First Aid & CPR (Level C)

-• An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.
+- o Canadian Red Cross Wilderness and Remote First Aid - Canadian Ski Patrol First Aid Certificate - Equivalent to any of the above. - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.